 Our lawyers have recovered millions of dollars for injured construction workers and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
 If you or a loved one has been a victim of a construction site accident, contact us for a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.
 To find out more about construction site accidents, read below.Who is Legally Responsible for My Construction Accident?

 Parties other than your employer may be legally responsible for your injuries, including contractors, property owners, leasees, or equipment manufacturers.
 You may be able to bring a claim against those parties for compensation beyond workers' compensation.
 The law here is very favorable to the injured worker.
 In many cases, the law holds not only the negligent construction company who caused the accident legally liable to the injured worker, but also holds the owner of the site and the general contractor “vicariously liable” for other companies' or contractors' negligence.
 This means that there may be many many companies or contractors to sue.
-A good personal injury lawyer knows how to properly investigate the accident to determine who the proper defendants are, and he will bring claims against all of them to ensure you get full recovery for your injuries.
-Contact us for a free consultation regarding yours or your loved one's construction accident.Why Are There Special Laws in New York to Help Injured Construction Workers Get Compensation for Their Injuries?
+Construction accident lawyers who want to competently represent Syracuse area victims must know how to properly investigate the accident to determine who the proper defendants are so as to bring claims against all of them to ensure full recovery for the injured client.Why are There Special Laws in New York to Help Injured Construction Workers Get Compensation for Their Injuries?